nerdalert/cloud-bandwidth/Readme.md

 There are two required parameters and one optional:

-1. The `-t` target machine(s) you are running as iperf servers.
+1. The `-t` target machine(s) you are running as iperf agent.
-2. The `-p` the poller that will connect to the iperf servers
+2. The `-p` the poller that will connect to the iperf agent.
 3. The `-s` interval in seconds between polling intervals.
 The default is 300 seconds which means the poller will run a measurement every 5 minutes againts the target listeners.

 >usage: ./run.sh [-s (interval seconds)] [-p (machine that poller runs on)] [-t (list of target servers)]